 4. Snorkel at Fox Point Beach

-Just outside of Hubbards on the Highway 329 there is a small, perfect beach: Fox Point.
+Just outside of Hubbards on Highway 329, there is a small, perfect beach: Fox Point.
 When the tide is high, the water completely covers the sand, but at low tide, there is enough room for everyone.
 Not too many out-of-towners come this far, so the beach is rarely overcrowded.
-There are no lifeguards or facilities here, just beautiful soft, perfect-for-sandcastles sand, and crystal clear water – ideal for snorkeling and diving.
+There are no lifeguards or facilities here, just beautifully soft, perfect-for-sandcastles sand, and crystal clear water – ideal for snorkelling and diving.
 The water here is several degrees warmer than Queensland or Bayswater.

 5. Eat Deep Fried Ice Cream at Black Harbour Creamery

 New this year, the Black Harbour Creamery (419 Highway 329) serves ice cream cones from the Old Mill Cove Elementary School.
 This building has been here for 70 years, but step inside – you won’t believe the tasteful, modern renovation (they even re-purposed the old school chairs and blackboards!).
 The speciality here is deep-fried ice cream – a decadent summertime secret that will cost you zero Weight Watchers points (it’s a fact that anything you eat in Hubbards is point-free).
 And for the Mummies and Daddies?
 There is a rum distillery in the basement.
 Black Harbour Creamery’s sister business (literally!) is Black Harbour Distillery.